ukoloff/win-ca/README.md

 Package `ffi-napi` is heavily used.
-For it to compile under Windows one need Windows Build Tools for Node.js proeprly installed.
+For it to compile under Windows one need Windows Build Tools for Node.js properly installed.
 It is usually achieved by:
 ```sh
 npm install --global windows-build-tools